Quansight/Quansight-website/apps/labs/posts/oss-internship-creating-narwhals-daft-plugin.md

 Narwhals has a strong policy of [backwards compatibility](https://narwhals-dev.github.io/narwhals/backcompat/), mainly enforced through the use of a `stable` namespace.
 However, that promise does not extend to its internal Compliant protocols.

-Given that plugin authors use the Compliant Protocols, we need to ensure that these protocols are stable enough that users' plugins don't break with every minor Narwhals release
+Given that plugin authors use the Compliant Protocols, we need to ensure that these protocols are stable enough that users' plugins don't break with every minor Narwhals release.

 **Here are some guidelines which we (Narwhals developers) aim to follow, to minimise the potential disruption on plugins authors.**